 According to the December 18th meeting, Disney Cruise Line’s contract with the port expired in November 2018 therefore, the new agreement was retroactive and backdated to November 1, 2018.
 Disney Cruise Line approached the Port of Galveston regarding a longer term agreement.
 The Port of Galveston wanted additional port calls from Disney and an increase to the current tariff.
 Disney Cruise Line agreed to increase calls from about 12 to 26 sailings and an increased tariff from $4.15 to 7.50 per passenger movement (embarkation/debarkation).
 Disney agreed to a minimum guarantee of $1.1 million wether or not a Disney ship visited the port.

 The Port of Galveston long term hope is to lure a Disney Cruise Line ship to sail year round from Texas, but Disney was not ready to commit to a full year worth of sailings.
-However, the board hinted at DCL’s potential to go year round in about 5b years.
+However, the board hinted at DCL’s potential to go year round in about 5 years (approximately 2023/24).
 During the meeting, the board members mentioned that the contract gives Disney Cruise Line Terminal 2 on Saturday & Sundays with some exceptions based on other berthing agreements already in place with other cruise lines.

 The Port of Galveston released the following statement on the agreement.